phaustin/climate_students_eoas/content/ugradsyllabus.rst

 The in-class worksheets will be marked for a complete effort.
 There will be a “grace space” policy allowing you to miss one class worksheet.
-The grace space policy is to accommodate missed classes due to illness, “away games” for athletes etc. In-class paper worksheets are done as a group and are to handed in (one worksheet only per group) at the end of the worksheet time.
+The grace space policy is to accommodate missed classes due to illness, “away games” for athletes etc. In-class worksheets are done as a group and are to handed in (one worksheet only per group) at the end of the worksheet time.